 Buttermilk Banana Bread

-My sisters and I had to choke down banana flavored liquid Dramamine before our cross country vacations through the plains and over the Rocky mountains in an unairconditioned station wagon.
-The nausea from the excitement of the trip and the nausea from the nasty taste of the Dramamine resulted in my siblings and I boycotting banana anything for years.
+My sisters and I had to choke down banana-flavored liquid Dramamine before our cross-country vacations through the plains and over the Rocky Mountains in an unairconditioned station wagon.
+The nausea from riding in the back of that station wagon on winding roads through the mountains and the nausea from the nasty taste of the Dramamine resulted in my siblings and I boycotting banana anything for years.

 So it was a bit of a shock when my oldest asked if I could make banana bread.
 What?
 Where did this request come from?
 I picked up bananas the next day and left them to ripen on the kitchen counter.